apache/comdev-site/README.md

 ## Powered by Hugo!

-The website uses Hugo as static website generator, see [their website](https://gohugo.io/) for more information and for how to install and run it if needed.
+The website uses Hugo as static website generator, see the [Hugo website](https://gohugo.io/) for more information and for how to install and run it if needed.

 Other Apache websites that are built with Hugo should be listed by [this GitHub query for the 'hugo' tag](https://github.com/search?q=topic%3Ahugo+org%3Aapache&type=Repositories).